Skip to main content

 • Our organisation is clear about the value and benefit of data sharing

-When you set up your Land App account, you provide contact details to Land App, this allows Land App to contact you to provide you with help and support.
-This contact information is not shared with any third-parties.
+When you set up your Land App account, you provide contact details to Land App, which allows Land App to contact you to provide you with help and support.
+This contact information is not shared with any third parties.

 Specifically, for Nature Reporting: